DAILtech/LLaVA-Deploy-Guide/README.md

 **Chinese version is provided in `README_zh.md`.**

 ## Introduction
 LLaVA-Deploy-Guide is an open-source project that provides a step-by-step tutorial for deploying the **LLaVA (Large Language and Vision Assistant)** multi-modal model.
 This project demonstrates how to set up the environment, download pre-trained LLaVA model weights, and run inference through both a command-line interface (CLI) and a web-based UI.
 By following this guide, users can quickly get started with LLaVA 1.5 and 1.6 models (7B and 13B variants) for image-question answering and multi-modal chatbot applications.
+* (Please ⭐️ star if you find it useful!)

 ## Features
 - **Easy Setup:** Streamlined installation with Conda or pip, and helper scripts to automatically prepare environment (NVIDIA drivers, CUDA Toolkit, etc.).